 A huge ruckus occurred in Rajasthan politics after Gehlot was set to file his nomination papers for Congress chief polls.

-Gehlot told media persons, "I met Rahul Gandhi in Kochi and requested him to fight in the polls (for Congress President).
-When he didn't accept, I said I'll contest but now, with this incident I've decided not to contest the elections."
+Gehlot told the media persons that "I met Rahul Gandhi in Kochi and requested him to fight in the polls (for Congress President).
+When he didn't accept, I said I'll contest but now with this incident I've decided not to contest the elections."

 "One-line resolution is our tradition.
-Unfortunately, a situation arose where a resolution wasn't passed.
+Unfortunately, a situation arose that resolution wasn't passed.
 It was my moral responsibility, but despite being a CM I couldn't get the resolution passed," Gehlot told the media persons.

 On being asked whether he will remain as Rajasthan CM, Gehlot said that it will be decided by Congress chief Sonia Gandhi.